mozilla/addon-sdk/packages/api-utils/docs/loader.md

 Loader produces instances that are nothing more than representation of environment state into which modules are loaded.
-It is intentionally made immutable and all it's properties are just an implementation details that no one should depend upon, they may change at any point without any further notice.
+It is intentionally made immutable and all its properties are just an implementation details that no one should depend upon, they may change at any point without any further notice.